Back in March we reported that a German company had been supplying chemical weapons precursors to ISIS via Saudi-owned businesses.

 Meanwhile, the Observatory called on the UN Security Council to send an international probe to Syria to “detect the use of gases by ISIL”.

-Posted by Ian Greenhalgh on April 30, 2016, With 1475 Reads Filed under WarZone.
+Posted by Ian Greenhalgh on April 30, 2016, With 1479 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.